-- the 2018 Credit Facility, see "General Development of the Business Three Year History 2021"; - the Debentures, see "General Development of the Business Three Year History 2020" and "Description of Capital Structure - Debentures"; and - the BDC Facility, see "General Development of the Business Three Year History 2020", which in each case is available on SEDAR.
+- the BDC Facility, see "General Development of the Business Three Year History 2020", and - 2022 Credit Facility, see "General Development of the Business Three Year History 2022";

+which in each case is available on SEDAR.

 INTERESTS OF EXPERTS

 The auditors of the Corporation, PricewaterhouseCoopers LLP, are independent with respect to the Corporation, in accordance with the Rules of Professional Conduct of the applicable Chartered Accountants, Chartered Professional Accountants provincial regulator of Alberta.